MEDICARE FRAUD WHISTLEBLOWER ATTORNEYS

 TYPES OF MEDICARE FRAUD CASES WE TAKE ON

-Many successful whistleblower lawsuits involve Medicare fraud and the government relies on whistleblowers and the False Claims Act to uncover it.
-Medicare fraud can take many forms.
+The government relies on whistleblowers and the False Claims Act to uncover Medicare qui tam fraud, and it can take many forms.
 Price Armstrong has the expertise to pursue whistleblower cases in a variety of areas, including:

 Hospitals may engage in multiple illegal practices to help boost their bottom line and collect more money than they are entitled.
 LEARN MORE >